Advocacy News + Updates

 Stay with The Current.
 Sign Up to Receive Email Updates

-The 2017 TIP Report is Here!
-Time to Write the Editor.
+The 2018 TIP Report is Here!
+Time to take action.

-Today, Secretary of State Rex Tillerson released the 2017 Trafficking in Persons (TIP) Report, a critical tool to shed a light on the crime of human trafficking.
+Today, Secretary of State Mike Pompeo released the 2018 Trafficking in Persons (TIP) Report, a critical tool to shed light on the present state of human trafficking around the world.
 This is a unique opportunity to educate your community about this crime by writing a Letter to the Editor.
-(It's easy—everything you need is below.)
+(It's easy—everything you need is below!)

 The release of this report is a major milestone in the abolitionist community.
 It is also a great opportunity to raise the profile of this issue with your elected officials.